mutisyag/ozone/doc/workflow.md

 TODO EDW: link to the section where business rules are described.

-## 5. VALID
+## 5. FINALIZED

-At this point, the Ozone Secretariat considers that the data is correct and potentially final (unless the provisional flag is set).
+At this point, the Ozone Secretariat considers that the data has been fully processed and is either valid or invalid.

-Such a submission is considered correct by the Ozone Secretariat - with possible assumptions and comments.
+The Ozone Secreatariat considers such a version either:
+- correct (with possible assumptions and comments - in which case it is up to the *Party* to create a new version based on this data, if any of the OS's comments require action)
+- incorrect - in which case it is up to the *Party* to supply a new version

+The Ozone Secretariat will be allowed to reconsider their initial decision and change the _Valid_ flag to _Not valid_ when necessary (e.g. in case of a mistake) and viceversa.

 TODO Gerald: More details about *commenting* (adding remarks or further instructions) feature.

-It is up to the *Party* to create a new submission, copy the data, make changes and submit it, in case any of the OS's comments require action.

 ### Entry and exit

-Submission found in _Submitted_, _Processing_ and _Not valid_ states can enter the _Valid_ state.
+Submission found in _Submitted_ and  _Processing_ states can enter the _Finalized_ state.
-Although _Valid_ is a final state, the Ozone Secretariat will be allowed to reconsider their initial decision and change the state to _Not valid_ when necessary (e.g. in case of a mistake) and viceversa.

 ### Actions by role